 Figure 11.
 Tropical-cedar, Cedrela odorata.
 Photograph by F.W.
 Howard, University of Florida.

 West Indies mahogany (S. mahagoni [Jacquin]), which is native to southern Florida, the Bahamas, and the Greater Antilles except Puerto Rico.
-This is one of the most popular shade trees in urban areas of southern Florida, and is a component of natural forests of areas such as the Everglades and the Florida Keys.
+This is one of the most popular shade trees in urban areas of southern Florida, and is a component of natural forests in the Everglades and the Florida Keys.
 It is the only large meliaceous tree that is common in Florida.

 Figure 12.
 West Indies mahogany, Swietenia mahagoni.
 Photograph by F.W.
 Howard, University of Florida.

 Figure 13.
 West Indies mahogany, Swietenia mahagoni, foliage and seed capsules.
 Photograph by F.W.
 Howard, University of Florida.